crispdark/Dfetch/README.md

 ## Installation

-Currently no official packages for any platform is provided.
+Currently no official package for any platform is provided.
 You can either build Dfetch from source or [download the latest prebuilt binaries](https://github.com/David17c/Dfetch/releases).

 ## Customization